sjoerdvankreel/firefly-synth-2/static/Manual.md

 So both to osci premix/postmix, fx in/out etc.<br/>
 The engine is set up such that at each stage, the voice envelope is applied first,<br/>
 followed by the echo (provided they target the same stage).<br/>
-See the routing overview for more details.
+See the Signal Flow for more details.

 ### Per-voice echo specific
 It's expensive both cpu and memory wise.<br/>